Easy Thanksgiving Fruit Salad with Wild Rice & Pecans

 Store this fruit salad in the fridge in an airtight container.
 The texture of this fruit salad is best when eaten within 2 days of making it, but it could last up to 4 days if needed.

-Want More Wild Rice Recipes?
+Want More Cozy Fall Recipes?

 What fruit is in season during Thanksgiving?